 - open and closed tasks

 - a range of methods of calculating eg. mental, pencil and paper and using a calculator

 - working with computers as a mathematical tool

 We also seek to explore and utilise further opportunities to use and apply mathematics across all subject areas.
 Mathematics is a tool for everyday life.
 It is a network of concepts and relationships and is used to analyse and communicate information and ideas in practical tasks and problems.
 By making links to other subjects at the initial planning stage we aim to provide real context in which to apply skills taught during the maths lessons.

 Each class teacher is responsible for the teaching of mathematics in their classroom, in consultation with and with guidance from the mathematics subject leader.
 Throughout Years 1-6, there is a daily mathematics lesson of between 45 and 60 minutes.
-We follow the White Rose Maths program of study, teaching across three terms in blocks to deepen understanding.
+We follow the Effective Maths program of study, teaching across three terms in blocks to deepen understanding.
 Teachers draw on a range of resources to create the best possible learning environment for our pupils, moving the children through the stages of concrete to pictorial and lastly to abstract understanding.
 Consolidation weeks are also built into each term to revisit outcomes that have been identified as needing further development.

 Reasoning is a part of every lesson, and the use of mathematical discussion in whole-class and small group contexts as well as between talk partners, enables the children to verbalise and discuss their understanding.
 Working Walls and mathematical resources in each classroom allow the children to explore, clarify and apply their learning.
 Teachers are encouraged to use innovative and creative lesson formats to engage pupils in developing skills using:

 - Mental strategies